Where is your go-to winter sports destination? Whistler in Canada? Serre Chevalier in France? Alpbach in Austria? Aspen or Vale in Colorado, U.S.A?

 Niseko Annupuri was actively developed as a ski resort from around 1962 to 1980.
 Known as a skiing mecca and Asian St. Moritz, it became a much-loved ski resort domestically in the ’80s.

 Of the 849 visitors in 2000, 314 were Aussies but that figure more than doubled two years later.
-Visitors from the Down Under reached almost 3,000 in 2003, and the upsurge continued until 2015.
-In the peak year, Niseko saw about 30 thousand visitors from Australia.
+Visitors from the Down Under reached almost 3,000 in 2003, and the upsurge continued for the next decade.
+Today, Australians represent about 30% of international visitors, joined by surging numbers from the United States (20%) and Southeast Asia (15%).

 The increase in Australians has led to a surge in visitors from other countries.
-In response to the rapid rise in international tourists, many hotels in the Niseko area opened.
+The 2024-2025 ski season saw the four major Niseko resorts record over 11.3 million lift and gondola rides, breaking the 10 million mark for the first time in the 21st century.
+In response to this unprecedented growth, many hotels in the Niseko area opened.

-Foreign-financed hotels have increased and their number has become 90-fold in recent years.
+Foreign-financed hotels have increased, and their number has increased 90-fold in recent years.
 International guests can enjoy long-term stays there.
 Foreign-friendly shops and eating establishments have also opened in waves.

 Word Was Spread

 What charm of Niseko attracts international fans?
 Research says powdery snow is the primary reason.
-About 77% of Australian visitors surveyed named snow conditions as the main draw, followed by cultural experience.
+About 77% of Australian visitors surveyed named snow conditions as the main draw, followed by cultural experiences.

 In addition, for Australian and Asian travelers, Niseko in Hokkaido is much closer than Canada and European countries.
 The shorter distance lowers travel time and cost.